Alterna12/Emotion-Detection/README.md

     F1-score: 0.9498

 # Analysis
-The results show that audio-based emotion detection is feasible using MFCC features and supervised learning models.
-The classifier is able to recognize emotional patterns in speech with reasonable accuracy, indicating that MFCCs effectively capture emotional cues such as pitch, tone, and intensity.
+The results confirm that audio-based emotion detection is highly effective using MFCC features and SVM classification.
+The classifier achieves excellent accuracy (94.92%), demonstrating that MFCCs effectively capture emotional cues related to pitch, tone, and spectral energy in speech.

-Misclassification primarily occurs between emotions with similar acoustic characteristics, such as neutral and calm, or happy and excited.
-This suggests that emotional overlap in speech can affect classification performance.
-Increasing dataset size and incorporating additional features such as chroma or spectral contrast could further improve accuracy.
+Misclassification primarily occurs between emotions with similar acoustic characteristics, such as happiness and anger (both high-energy states) or disgust and fear (sharing certain spectral patterns).
+This indicates that emotional overlap in speech can pose a challenge even for a well-performing system.

+The use of SMOTE for class balancing and grid search for hyperparameter tuning contributed to robust generalization on unseen data.
+The high precision (95.58%) and recall (94.88%) further validate the reliability of the machine learning pipeline.

-Overall, the system demonstrates good generalization on unseen data and validates the effectiveness of machine learning techniques for emotion detection.
-The results confirm that audio emotion recognition can be applied in real-world applications such as human-computer interaction, virtual assistants, and mental health monitoring systems.
+Overall, the system not only demonstrates the feasibility of speech emotion recognition but also achieves performance suitable for real-world applications such as human-computer interaction, virtual assistants, and mental health monitoring—validating MFCC and SVM as a strong, practical approach to the task.

 # Code
 1. Download SMOTE